Verizon Response: Hurricane Delta

 What you need to know:

+For our consumer and small business customers* in the path of Hurricane Delta, beginning Friday, October 9 through Thursday, October 15, Verizon is providing unlimited calling, texting and data to those who reside in the following parishes:

+Louisiana: Acadia, Allen, Avoyelles, Calcasieu, Cameron, Evangeline, Iberia, Jefferson Davis, Lafayette, Rapides, St. Landry, St. Martin, St. Mary, Vermilion

-Verizon is the No. 1 network for public safety.
-During Delta and at all times of crisis, we provide network priority and preemption for first responders at no cost to public safety agencies.
-As always, first responders have access to the Verizon network when they need it.
-Additionally, the Verizon Response Team (VRT) will be available onsite 24/7 as the storm makes landfall and in its aftermath to coordinate with first responders and to provide essential technologies as long as they’re needed.
-VRT assets including devices, special equipment, emergency vehicles and more to support local, state and federal agencies responding to the storm.
+Our Verizon Response team is available 24/7 to coordinate with first responders.
+We are mobilizing charging stations, devices, special equipment, emergency vehicles and more to support local, state and federal agencies across the US.
+More public safety professionals rely on Verizon than any other network.
+During times of crisis, we provide network priority and preemption for first responders at no cost to public safety agencies.
+This gives first responders access to the network when they need it.
+Additionally, when disaster strikes, the Verizon Response Team (VRT) is available 24/7 365 days a year to coordinate with first responders to provide essential technologies during a crisis.

-Not only do we work to ensure our network is ready for the storm, but we make plans to be there for our neighbors who may be impacted.
-We have mobile Wireless Emergency Communications Centers, Tactical Command Trailers, and Response Trailers ready to deploy to support first responders and community members during recovery efforts.
-We also have portable cell sites and equipment to support first responders’ emergency command centers.

-Due to the storm, Verizon retail stores may be closed or have reduced hours.
-You can find the latest hours and locations by visiting: https://www.verizonwireless.com/stores/.
+Verizon retail stores may be closed or have reduced hours due to the storm.
+You can find the nearest one that’s open by visiting: https://www.verizonwireless.com/stores/.

+Here’s a quote you can use from our South Central Region Consumer Vice President:

+“Our hearts go out to Louisiana residents bearing the brunt of this year’s relentless hurricane season,” said Michelle Miller, Verizon Consumer Vice President.
+“While it certainly is exhausting for those living there, rest assured Verizon is here for you both with reliable connectivity and unlimited calling, texting and data, so you can focus on the things that matter most - keeping you and your family safe.”

 **Editor’s Note: We have b-roll, pictures and additional information on our emergency response equipment available at our Emergency Resource Center